Kialonda Gaspar

-Esmevânio Kialonda Gaspar (born 27 September 1997), sometimes known as just Gaspar, is an Angolan footballer who plays as a centre-back for Italian club Lecce.
+Esmevânio Kialonda Gaspar (born 27 September 1997), sometimes known as just Gaspar, is an Angolan professional footballer who plays as a centre-back for club Lecce.

-Career
+Club career

-Gaspar began his playing career with the Angolan club Sagrada Esperança, where he played for 4 seasons.
+Gaspar began his playing career with the Angolan club Sagrada Esperança, where he played for four seasons.
 On 1 August 2022, he transferred to Liga Portugal 2 club Estrela da Amadora.

 On 12 July 2024, Gaspar signed a contract with Italian club Lecce for three years, with an option for two more.
 On his competitive debut for Lecce on 12 August 2024 in a Coppa Italia game against Mantova, Gaspar scored a goal in a 2–1 victory.

+International career

+On 3 December 2025, Gaspar was called up to the Angola squad for the 2025 Africa Cup of Nations.